THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 2. Priority Intelligence Requirements (PIR):

-- Identify REAPER defensive positions, obstacles, and security measures.
+- Identify REAPER defensive preparations, OPs, obstacles, and security measures at each NAI.

-- Assess terrain features that affect friendly or REAPER operations.
+- Identify terrain features at each NAI that affect friendly or REAPER operations.

 3. Commander's Critical Information Requirements (CCIR):

-- Enemy force size or disposition significantly different from the intelligence estimate
+- Enemy force size or disposition at any NAI significantly different from the intelligence estimate

-- Discovery of prepared defensive positions, obstacles, or IEDs on likely avenues of approach
+- Discovery of prepared defensive positions, obstacles, or IEDs on approach routes

-- Loss of communication with any reconnaissance element
+- Loss of communication with any squad for more than 10 minutes

 - Report to higher when SP'ing or crossing the line of departure.

-- In Position Report: Upon occupying the ORP.
+- In Position Report: Upon occupying an observation position.

 - SALUTE Report: Upon sighting enemy forces or indicators.

-- Intelligence Report: Upon completion of reconnaissance or at designated times.
+- Intelligence Report: As intelligence is developed or at designated times.

 4. SUSTAINMENT